AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **New capabilities included in the release**

-Unified Experience Cloud header - [Read More](../../start/using/interface-description.md#top-bar)

 Azure Blob Integration - [Read More](../../administration/using/external-accounts.md#microsoft-azure-external-account)

+Unified Experience Cloud interface and domain - [Read More](../../start/using/interface-description.md#top-bar)

 Email testing using targeted profiles - [Read more](../../sending/using/testing-messages-using-target.md)